yanyang729/insight-cc/README.md

 This project is [a code challenge from Insight](https://github.com/InsightDataScience/find-political-donors).

-It utilizes Python data structure like dict, order dict and heap to ensure it can process large files and generate outputs in a reasonable period of time.
+It utilizes data structure like dict, order dict and heap to ensure it can process large files and generate outputs in at most linear time.

 ## Setup